bitfocus/companion-module-renewedvision-propresenter-api/companion/HELP.md

 When using a Timer set action to update a timer, I have seen that doing an operation (start/reset) too soon after you have updated it seems to revert the changes made by timer set action - wait a little while or use the option to set AND perform operation.

 Variables are not yet "reset" when disconnected or connection is lost - the last values just stay!

+Many dynamic variables use UUID in ID instead of name - Names can contain invalid characters for variable names.
+Also, ProPresenter allows duplicates names for items and Companion variable names must be unique.
+This has the drawback of not being very readable when reading expressions tha tcontain these variables.
+The nice thing about uuid is that is never changes - so you can rename objects as often as you like in ProPresenter and the _uuid_ style variables that refer to them will continue to work.